shellscape/jsx-email/docs/components/tailwind.md

 <!--@include: @/include/install.md-->

 Our `Tailwind` component is lightning quick and extensible.
 No other email template system is as flexible or renders smaller with Tailwind styles.
+That's because we leverage the insanely fast and flexible [UnoCSS](https://unocss.dev/) project for Atomic CSS - including Tailwind _and_ [Windi CSS](https://windicss.org/) support.
+Not only do you get Tailwind support, but also the vast ecosystem of UnoCSS possibilities.

 ::: tip
+These are docs for the unified `jsx-email` package, and the Tailwind component contained within.

-Docs for v2.4.4 and older can be found at https://github.com/shellscape/jsx-email/blob/tailwind-v2.4.4/docs/components/tailwind.md
+Docs for the deprecated `@jsx-email/tailwind` v3.0.0+ can be found at https://github.com/shellscape/jsx-email/blob/tailwind-v3.0.4/docs/components/tailwind.md
 :::

 ## Usage